santyelegy/CS546-Computer-SYS-Security/README.md

 - [x] Implement a basic fuzzer with random generation and UNIX signal Oracle
 - [x] Implement corpus for coverage test
 - [x] Implement the heuristics generation with the corpus
-- [ ] Implement more robust mutator
+- [x] Implement more robust mutator
 - [ ] Compare the performance of this implementation with the official AFL
 - [x] Try to modify it to an in-memory fuzzer to break the UNIX fork bottleneck
 - [ ] ~~Replace the heuristic generation with deep learning methods or something equivalent, compare the performance (number of bugs, times)~~ (Not quite possible, discrete problem)
+- [ ] Provide API for power scheduler of the seeds
+- [ ] Bug/ Coverage report generator

 ## Tips